 For the GoM platforms, documentation related to the design basis for the relief systems for each particular platform is maintained electronically on a company shared data drive.
+FM O&G currently has no operational facilities in the GoM.

 The platform control systems provide a means for the operator to observe and control the process operations.
 There are multiple levels built into the control system that provides the necessary indications of the state of the operation.
 Process alarms are set to allow the operator enough time to correct a process upset before a safety limit is reached.
 These alarms are set just outside normal operating ranges of the process variables.
 If the process variable exceeds the alarm value and the process continues to exceed the normal operating limits, a shutdown limit will initiate the action necessary to limit the process upset.
 The shutdown limits and the control interlocks for the safety of the process are dictated by API RP 14C and 30 CFR 250, Subpart H - Oil & Gas Production Safety Systems.